febuiles/tumble/README.markdown

 Overview
 --------

-Tumble is a mode for interacting with Tumblr.
-It currently provides the following functions:
+Tumble is a mode for interacting with Tumblr inside Emacs.
+It currently supports the following types of posts:

+* Text
+* Quote
+* Link
+* Chat
+* Photo
+* Audio
+* Video (only through embed)

+You can start tumbling by using the following functions:

     tumble-text-from-region
     tumble-text-from-buffer